 Related: Find out what iconic Scottish destinations we’re talking about.

-The Plitvice Lakes in Croatia forms part of the Plitvice Lakes National Park and comprises no less that sixteen crystalline lakes that tumble into one another via a series of waterfalls and cascades.
+The Plitvice Lakes in Croatia form part of the Plitvice Lakes National Park and are comprised of no less than sixteen crystalline lakes that tumble into one another via a series of waterfalls and cascades.
 Visitors can explore the scenic bounty by means of 18km of wooden footbridges and pathways that inch along the water’s edge and stretch fearlessly across the tumbling waters.

-Situated in Austria’s Salzkammergut region, a gentle land tree-covered mountains and storybook villages, Lake Hallstatt (known as Hallstättersee in German) is popular for scuba diving, scenic cruises and fishing.
+Situated in Austria’s Salzkammergut region, made up of tree-covered mountains and storybook villages, Lake Hallstatt (known as Hallstättersee in German) is popular for scuba diving, scenic cruises and fishing.
 The surrounding landscape is also a much-loved hiking, cycling and paragliding destination due to its pristine beauty and dramatic cliffside scenery.
 The area’s rich history and long-standing culture and traditions – Celtic tribes had already settled here more than 4000 years ago – lead to the lakeside town of Hallstatt being named a UNESCO World Heritage site, which should be of some interest to history buffs.